 Later on, when I was cleaning brushes for the artist one day I asked him if Pulyan had been in the War.
 He said he himself had been in WWII but thought Pulyan, like Ernest Hemingway during WWI, may have been an Ambulance Driver, albeit possibly for the French or British rather than the Americans --- having gone over prior to American involvment after dropping out of college.
 The artist, who had been on the compound a few years with him, did admit Pulyan had never been very forthcoming about related topics, hinting weakly to him at times that he may not have been a driver even, but a mechanic --- maybe even on airplanes.
 More than likely as time went on he progressed through a number of jobs.
 My only reason for even the remotest curiosity regarding Pulyan and the possiblity of his participation in the war at the time was my mentor.
 He was three years younger than Pulyan and flew for the British, crossing the border into Canada and joining up there by not admitting to his real age.
 Seeing his best friend die in front of his eyes during the war is what sent him on his quest for Enlightenment in the first place.
-His life is well chronicled in a book by W. Somerset Maugham titled The Razor's Edge.
+The renown British author and playwright, William Somerset Maugham, fully chronicled the spiritual rise and Enlightenment of my mentor's life in a book published in 1944 titled The Razor's Edge.
 Although I cannot say for sure, IF Pulyan was in Europe for England or even the French during the war prior to any formal entry by the U.S., the possibility exists the two of them, that is Pulyan and my mentor, may have met somewhere along the way.

 There are several classic records of Zen histories such as Ching Te Ch'uan Teng Lu (Record of the Transmission of the Lamp); Tsu T'ang Chi (Collection from the Halls of Ancestors); Wu Teng Hui Yan (Five Lamps Merged in the Source); and Ku Tsun Su Yu Lu (Records of Sayings of Ancient Venerable Adepts) that together compile information on well over 600 Zen masters.
 Among those masters cited, for example, are Kuei Shan (771-853) whose community numbered 1500 and produced 43 Enlightened disciples (2.8%).
 Hsueh Feng (822-908) 1500 community followers, 56 Enlightened disciples (3.7%).
 Fa Yen Wen I (885-958) never less than 1000 followers and 63 Enlightened disciples (6.3%).
 Yun Chu (d.
 908) led a community of 1500 and produced 28 Enlightened disciples (1.8%). (source)